Search This Blog

 Therefore, I will deviate from using the word, “waterfall” or “traditional” approach and recommend using the “plan driven development” using the rapid application development and fundamental project management principles.
 Basically, the requirements for the choice of agile or plan driven approach to software development lies in the problem being solved.

-If the challenge is to build a mission critical application controlling the amount of x-ray radiation that will be discharged by a software application, then, a plan driven approach may be a better fit because of the certainty in requirements that can be reasonably predicted and the amount risk involved in doing it incorrectly without impacting the profit margin.
+If the challenge is to build a mission critical application controlling the amount of x-ray radiation that will be discharged by a software application, then, a plan driven approach may be a better fit because of the certainty in requirements that can be reasonably predicted, and the amount risk involved in doing it incorrectly without impacting the profit margin.
 On the other hand, if the requirements are not certain and the complexity is not high where the functionality is possible to release in an iterative fashion such as a new mobile application or responsive website for student enrollment in a college, then, agile may be a better candidate.

 Thoughts?